4 Keys to Understanding the Eligibility Center

 Confused or overwhelmed by this whole process?
 Start by registering and the governing bodies will help you start the process and provide some more information.
 You should also join some of our FREE Facebook groups below to ask questions, hear from a team of expert administrators in all areas of being a student-athlete and the college recruiting process.
 We have lots of former college coaches and tons of other subject matter experts including everything from test prep experts to NCAA Compliance staff, to a sports dietitian, a mental game coach, multiple scholarship and enrollment specialists, and even a Doctor of Physical Therapy!

-Besides being a recruiting educator, I am the author of an upcoming book (due out Summer 2019) where we have recently interviewed 65 college coaches and athletic directors, titled Looking For A FULL RIDE?: An Insider’s Recruiting Guide.
+Besides being a recruiting educator, I am the author of a book where we have recently interviewed 65 college coaches and athletic directors, titled Looking For A FULL RIDE?: An Insider’s Recruiting Guide.
 We have gathered lots of information for you and your student-athletes to really understand what athletics staff are looking for in the college recruiting process.
 You can also learn more about the college recruiting process by listening to a podcast I was recently on with the Parenting Aces Podcast.

 Please join our mailing list to get a FREE Special Report: Strategies to Emailing A College Coach by going to www.lookingforafullride.com.
 If you are interested in booking a seminar or consulting session, you can email us at email@example.com.